sage kitchen wizz pro food processor: one year on review

 - Not all blades work that well.
 The plastic blades let the side down.
 This ’emulsifying’ disc – a piece of corrugated plastic – seems to do nothing.
 I’ve tried it whisking egg whites and the disc just spins through them merrily doing nothing (and yes, I made sure the bowl was spotlessly clean).
 Same with whipping cream, it just kinda pushes it around without thickening.
 And the dough blade is alright (see note above) but for bread not a patch on a proper dough hook from an overhead mixer.
 Because the plastic blade sits at the bottom it shoves at the dough sitting at the base of the bowl.

 - It’s heavy.
 It needs to be, to stop it hurling itself out of the window when you switch it on.
 But this could be limiting for some people as the thing does weigh a ton.

-Kitchen Wizz Pro Food Processor: is it worth it?
+Is the Kitchen Wizz Pro Food Processor worth it?

 See that last point in the negatives?
 Go back and read it.

-Yeah, so £399 give or take.
+Yeah, so the RRP is £399.
 It’s a lot of dosh.
 But when it comes to a gadget like this, I don’t see the point in buying the Tesco Value food processor.
 It’s got to work hard, and replace a whole bunch of tools in your kitchen, and save you time to earn it’s keep.

 And if you’ve decided to get yourself a food processor, you’ll be looking at the alternatives and some will be similar in price, and some much cheaper.
 But the sheer power of this model, along with it’s wide range of tools (even if not all of them are perfect), plus the other features make it the perfect kitchen accessory.
 It is absolutely worth it.